ReFlo/notebooklm-mcp/README.md

 ## MCP Configuration

 > **⚠️ Context Window Warning:** This MCP provides **31 tools** which consume a significant portion of your context window.
 It's recommended to **disable the MCP when not actively using NotebookLM** to preserve context for your other work.
-In Claude Code, use `@notebooklm` to toggle it on/off, or use `/mcp` command.
+In Claude Code, use `@notebooklm-mcp` to toggle it on/off, or use `/mcp` command.

 No environment variables needed - the MCP uses cached tokens from `~/.notebooklm-mcp/auth.json`.